sjakthol/aws-vpc-traffic-mirroring/README.md

 Amazon VPC Traffic Mirroring allows you to mirror network traffic from an Elastic Network Interface (ENI) to another ENI (or a Network Load Balancer).
 See [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html) for additional information.

+**Note**: Amazon VPC Traffic Mirroring supports ENIs of instances running on top of the AWS Nitro System (e.g. t3, m5, c5 and r5 instances).
+You cannot mirror traffic from an ENI that is attached to a non-Nitro instance.

 The repository contains the following components (or CloudFormation stacks):

 * `vpc-mirroring-sample-service` - Sample service with a public ALB routing traffic to a Fargate backend for testing mirroring.